sapporo-wes/sapporo-service/README.md

 As API specifications, please check [GitHub - GA4GH WES](https://github.com/ga4gh/workflow-execution-service-schemas).

-**When using SAPPORO, It is different from the standard WES API specification, you must specify `workflow_engine_name` in the request parameter of `POST /runs`.**
+**When using sapporo-service, It is different from the standard WES API specification, you must specify `workflow_engine_name` in the request parameter of `POST /runs`.**
 I personally think this part is standard WES API specification's mistake, so I am sending a request to fix it.

 #### Execute only registered workflows mode

-As API specifications for the execute only registered workflows mode, please check [SwaggerUI - SAPPORO WES](https://suecharo.github.io/sapporo-swagger-ui/dist/).
+As API specifications for the execute only registered workflows mode, please check [SwaggerUI - sapporo WES](https://suecharo.github.io/sapporo-swagger-ui/dist/).

 Basically, it conforms to the standard WES API.
 The changes are as follows.